adalessa/laravel.nvim/README.md

 Quick executing of artisan commands, list and navigate to routes.
 Information about the routes.
 Robust API to allow you to run any command in the way that you need.

-Check the Oficial Docs [Doc](https://adalessa.github.io/laravel-nvim-docs/)
+For more information, see the [official documentation](https://adalessa.github.io/laravel-nvim-docs/)

 # Self promotion
 I am Ariel I am a developer and also content creator (mostly in Spanish) if you would like to show some love leave a start into the plugin and subscribe to my [Youtube](https://youtube.com/@Alpha_Dev) if you want to show even more love you can support becoming a member on Youtube.
 But just leaving a like or letting me know that you like and enjoy the plugin is appreciated.